The Investigation

 An investigation does not begin with an answer.
 It begins with a pattern, a hypothesis, and the discipline to attack your own best idea.
 This is that process, start to verdict.

-Two government releases, 224 declassified records.
-The first PURSUE tranche delivered 160 files: FBI memos from 1947, State Department cables, NASA crew debriefings, hundreds of Department of Defense mission reports.
+Three government releases, 330 declassified records.
+The first PURSUE tranche delivered 162 files: FBI memos from 1947, State Department cables, NASA crew debriefings, hundreds of Department of Defense mission reports.
 Seven agencies, eight decades.
-A second tranche followed in May 2026—63 additional records and videos, including a Sandia Laboratories TOP SECRET file and a first-person senior intelligence officer account with a multi-sensor chain of evidence that no prior document in the collection had matched.
+A second tranche followed in May 2026, 64 additional records and videos, including a classified Sandia Laboratories correspondence and a first-person senior intelligence officer account with a multi-sensor chain of evidence that no prior document in the collection had matched.
+A third, in June 2026, added 72 more: AARO's own analysis of the western U.S. “orbs launching orbs” case, five first-person witness narratives, and a deep historical corpus reaching back to the 1948 military flying-disc studies and the 1953 CIA Robertson Panel.

 A collection that size invites a temptation: to read it, feel the weight of it, and conclude that the sheer volume means something.
 It doesn't.
 Volume is not proof.
 The only honest way forward was to form a specific hypothesis and then test it without mercy.